jcoliz/MsSentinel.HandsOnLab.1/README.md

 In this lab, you will create a resource group and deploy the following resources to your Azure subscription:

 * Sentinel-enabled Log Analytics Workspace
-* Azure Container App running a synthetic API endpoint
+* Azure Container App serving a synthetic API endpoint

 To deploy these, run the [Deploy-Services.ps1](./Deploy-Services.ps1) script.
 Supply a resource group name and Azure datacenter location according to your preference.